 Behavioral Interview

 The behavioral interview is the first step in the interview process.
 It consists of a series of questions about your past experiences, why you want this particular role you’re applying for, and what you know about the company.
 It is a way for the company to know you better.
-There is not clear way to prepare for this kind of interviews.
+There is no clear way to prepare for this kind of interviews.
 The only thing you can do is to be yourself, in a natural way.

 Coding Interview

 The coding interview is usually the second step in the interview process.
 It consists of a series of coding problems that you need to solve under time constraints.
-Your can find such kind of problems in sites such as LeetCode or HackerRank.
+You can find such kinds of problems in sites such as LeetCode or HackerRank.
 Some companies do it on-site, while others do it remotely.
 The only way to do well in this kind of interviews is to practice a lot.
 I would recommend solving at least 30 problems before applying for a job.

 Q: Do I need to pay for a particular course to prepare for the coding interview?